- College Requirements

 - Complete at least 48 hours from more than one core concentration.
-A minimum of 15 hours with at least 6 hours at the 300-level or above is required for a core concentration.
-The core concentrations areas are defined and approved by the student's faculty advisory committee.
+A minimum of 15 hours with at least 6 hours at the 300 level or above is required for a core concentration.
+The core concentration areas are defined and approved by the student’s faculty advisory committee.
 It is strongly encouraged that students complete a concentration outside of CASNR.

 - Complete at least half of the 48 hours of core concentration hours from CASNR.

-- Complete at least 9 hours of course work in international studies.
+- Complete at least 9 hours of coursework in international studies.
 Select from the International Requirements course option list outlined on the Agricultural Economics page.

 - Complete at least one minor or certificate (may be outside of CASNR and included in the 48 hours).

-- Students pursuing an individualized degree program can incorporate experiential learning and off-campus study as part of their degree program (example: internships, research experience, education abroad, domestic experience).
+- Students pursuing an individualized degree program can incorporate experiential learning and off-campus study as part of their degree program (e.g., internships, research experience, education abroad, and domestic experience).
 Students must complete at least one internship or research experience as part of their program of study.
-Students can receive college approval to complete more than 6 hours of off-campus study and/or experiential learning, but not more than 12 hours of off-campus study and/or experiential learning can count toward the degree program.
+Students can receive college approval to complete more than 6 hours of off-campus study and/or experiential learning, but no more than 12 hours of off-campus study and/or experiential learning can count toward the degree program.

 - A maximum of 6 hours of Pass/No Pass (P/N) credit is allowed in courses taken as part of the 48 hours of core concentrations.